Thematic Issue Policy

 Pedagogical Perspective (PedPer) (eISSN: 2822-4841) publishes Thematic Issues (TIs) to provide a scholarly platform for research on current, emerging, and field-specific topics in education.
 The purpose of TIs is to support in-depth academic discussion, strengthen interdisciplinary dialogue, and highlight critical themes aligned with the journal’s Aim & Scope.

 PedPer may publish up to one Thematic Issue per year, unless otherwise decided by the Editorial Board.
+The publication of Thematic Issues does not replace or delay regular issues; PedPer’s biannual publication schedule (March and October) is maintained regardless of TI activity.

 1) Scope and Eligibility